< Back

 A company uses the definition of a business under ASC 805, Business Combinations, to determine whether a transaction is a business combination (accounted for under ASC 805) or an asset acquisition.
 This is a very important determination as the accounting for a business combination and an asset acquisition differs!
-In order to clarify what constitutes a business and to make the determination more straightforward (and less costly), the FASB released ASU 2017-01.

 If substantially all the fair value of the gross assets acquired is concentrated in a single identifiable asset or a group of similar identifiable assets, the set does not qualify as a business.